 All captive insurance companies as defined in G.S.
 58-10-340 doing business in this State are subject to gross premium tax pursuant to G.S.
 105-228.4A.
+Every captive insurance company licensed to do business in North Carolina is doing business and is required to file a gross premiums tax return and pay gross premiums tax, unless it meets the requirements of G.S.
+58-10-490.
 In the case of a branch captive insurance company, only the branch business of the company is subject to gross premium tax.
 Two or more captive insurance companies under common ownership and control are taxed under G.S.
 105-228.4A as a single captive insurance company.
 Captive insurance companies are not subject to the insurance regulatory charge levied in G.S.
 58-6-25 or the retaliatory tax levied under G.S.
 105-228.8.